-- "Using No Authentication" on page 36
+- "Using No Authentication" on page 38

-- "Using Kerberos" on page 37
+- "Using Kerberos" on page 38

-- "Using Advanced Kerberos" on page 37
+- "Using Advanced Kerberos" on page 39

-- "Using SASL User Name" on page 39
+- "Using SASL User Name" on page 40

-- "Using User Name And Password" on page 39
+- "Using User Name And Password" on page 40

-You can set the connection properties for authentication in a connection string or in a DSN (in the odbc.ini file).
-Settings in the connection string take precedence over settings in the DSN.
+You can set the connection properties for authentication in a connection string, in a DSN (in the odbc.ini file), or as a driver-wide setting (in the cloudera.impalaodbc.ini file).
+Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over driver-wide settings.

 In addition to authentication, you can configure the driver to connect over the Secure Sockets Layer (SSL).
-For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 39.
+For more information, see "Configuring SSL Verification on a Non-Windows Machine" on page 41.